What is Knowledge Discovery Efficiency (KEDE)

 In other words, knowledge work becomes necessary when there is a gap between required knowledge and prior knowledge i.e. there is Knowledge to Be Discovered.

-The knowledge gap measured in bits of information can take values between 0 and infinity.
+The Knowledge to Be Discovered is measured in bits of information and can take values between 0 and infinity.
 That is difficult to use for comparing efficiency in different contexts.
-In order to convert the bits of information into an efficiency index with values in the range between 0 and 1 we define Knowledge Discovery Efficiency or KEDE.
-It is pronounced [ki:d].
+Using mathematics we convert the bits of information H into an efficiency index and define Knowledge Discovery Efficiency or KEDE with values in the range between 0 and 1.
+KEDE is pronounced [ki:d].

 • A KEDE near 0 indicates a significant knowledge gap or barriers to applying known solutions.